danielclickh/marketing-website-preview/content/lessons/whatsnew-clickhouse-21.10/index.md

 1. Run the following query to view the **system.query_log** table:
     ```sql
-    select * from system.query_log
+    SELECT * FROM system.query_log
     ```

     You should see all the queries that you have executed so far in this lesson.
 Notice that successful queries have two entries in the table: **QueryStart** and **QueryFinish**.

 2. Sort the results so that the most recent logs appear first:
     ```sql
-    select * from system.query_log order by event_time_microseconds desc
+    SELECT * FROM system.query_log ORDER BY event_time_microseconds DESC
     ```

 3. The default value of **log_queries_probability** is **1**, which means 100% of queries will be logged.
 Run the following query three times, then look in the **system.query_log** table - you will see that all 3 executions were logged.
     ```sql
-    SELECT  max(score) as max_score, toDate(time) as day, any(title) as any_title from hackernews group by day order by max_score desc limit 10
+    SELECT  max(score) AS max_score, toDate(time) AS day, any(title) AS any_title FROM hackernews GROUP BY day ORDER BY max_score DESC LIMIT 10
     ```

 4. Now let's change the value of **log_queries_probability** to 0.25, so that only 25% of queries get logged.
 Create a new file named **log_query_config.xml** and save it in your **~/whatsnew/** folder: